This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 However, the early enthusiasm for a log home kit can quickly sour if you don’t know what you’re doing.

-So you just want to be realistic about your willingness and ability to manage the process of building a home from a kit… yourself.
+So you just need to be realistic about your willingness and ability to manage the process of building a home from a kit… yourself.